professor and students in physics lab

 Physics

 The physics program provides scientific skills in experimental investigation and theoretical understanding of the properties of matter and energy and the laws that govern them.
-BGSU’s Bachelor of Science in physics readies students for graduate school and a career in academia, while our Bachelor of Arts in physics prepares students for a career in industry and adds courses in computer-aided design and computer science.
+The Bachelor of Science in physics readies students with the skills and experience needed for a career in industry, including materials science used in semiconductors (computer chips, solar cells) and glass.
+It also provides the content knowledge and research training that prepares students for graduate school and a career in academia.

 Pairing a physics major with our astronomy minor is excellent preparation for a career involving astronomy or astrophysics.